-There are generally two types of asbestos survey, namely an Asbestos Management Survey and a Refurbishment and Demolition Survey, although the latter two can be separated dependent on what level of works are proposed to a premise.
+There are generally two types of asbestos survey, namely an Asbestos Management Survey and a Refurbishment and Demolition Survey, the last one, or two can be separated dependent on what level of works are proposed to a premise.

 Asbestos surveys explained